 Which lift pass should I buy?

 Some of the ski areas have flexible pricing systems.
-For example, a one-day lift ticket on the Nordkette gets cheaper by the hour as the day progresses.
-You can even buy a lunchtime pass from 11.30am-2pm.
-But for stays of three days or longer, the Olympiaworld ski pass, which covers all nine ski areas, is the one to go for.
-Only those with a Guest Card (free to hotel guests in Innsbruck and its surrounding villages) can buy it.
+For example, to ride on the Nordkette’s lifts you can buy morning and afternoon passes as well as full-day ones.
+But for stays of three days or longer, the Ski Plus City Pass, which covers 13 ski areas, is the one to go for.

 Off-pisters will love the Nordkette

-The Nordkette is the most accessible mountain – via Zaha Hadid’s super-cool mountain railway which leaves from an underground station on the Rennweg.
-It’s home to some of the most exciting off-piste terrain in the region, and the sense of weirdness when you come back down again at the end of the day is one of the lasting impressions of Innsbruck.
+The Nordkette is the most accessible mountain – via Zaha Hadid’s super-cool mountain railway, which leaves from an underground station in city centre.
+It’s home to some of the most exciting off-piste terrain in the region, and the sense of weirdness when you come back down again is one of the lasting impressions of Innsbruck.